Second law of thermodynamics in closed quantum many-body systems: Summary of results for macroscopically uniform case

 Using this notion of macroscopic equivalence, we define an \emph{infinite-observable macroscopic thermal equilibrium} (iMATE), which will be shown to be consistent with the second law of thermodynamics, as follows.
 Suppose that the system is described by a Hamiltonian $H_L$ that is an additive observable defined above.
 We say that a state $\rho_{L}$ represents an iMATE if $\rho_{L}$ is macroscopically equivalent to the canonical Gibbs state

-at some finite inverse temperature $-\infty<\beta<\infty$, where $Z$ is the partition function.
+with some finite inverse temperature $-\infty<\beta<\infty$, where $Z$ is the partition function.
 Table~\ref{tbl:Comparison_Equilibrium} shows a quick comparison between our notion of thermal equilibrium and those in previous literature.

 We will generalize the macroscopic equivalence and iMATE in the following sections by focusing also on additive observables on macroscopic subsystems.
 Such a more general definition reduces to the above one if the states $\rho_L$ and $\sigma_L$ are macroscopically uniform, meaning that the expectation values of the density of each additive observable on any macroscopic subsystems coincide.
-For the precise definition, see Definition~\ref{definition:MacroUniform}.
+For the precise definition (Definition~\ref{definition:MacroUniform}) and physical motivations behind considering all additive observables, see Sec.~\ref{sec:MacroEquilibrium_iMATE}.